zeeshankhan1981/ai-models-zk/README.md

 ## Architecture

-LocalMind consists of two main components:
+AverroesMind consists of two main components:

 1. **Frontend**: A React application built with Vite that provides the user interface
 2. **Backend**: An Express.js API server that communicates with Ollama